svta-7125/Prank-Your-Friends/README.md

 Click on the latest release and download the file
-The browser may warn you it's malicious, just click keep anyway Then go to your downloads folder and run it!
+The browser may warn you it's malicious, just click keep anyway and go to your downloads folder and run it!